RuptureLabs/oya/README.md

 # oya
-A thin functionnal layer over litestar and tortoise-orm
+The thin functional layer above Litestar for DX, inspireb by the best of django